 Primary research: Survey of 50 neurologists in France, Germany, Italy, Spain, and the United Kingdom.

-Key drugs covered: Aubagio, glatiramer acetate, Gilenya, interferons, Lemtrada, Mavenclad, Mayzent, Ocrevus, Tecfidera, Tysabri, Zeposia, Ponvory, Kesimpta,
+Key drugs covered: Aubagio, glatiramer acetate, Gilenya, Interferons, Kesimpta, Lemtrada, Mavenclad, Mayzent, Ocrevus, Ponvory, Tecfidera, Tysabri, Zeposia, Vumerity

-Key companies: Biogen, Bristol Myers Squibb, Merck KGaA, Novartis, Roche, Sanofi Genzyme
+Key companies: Biogen, Bristol Myers Squibb, Janssen, Merck KGaA, Novartis, Roche, Sanofi Genzyme, Teva, Viatris

 Key insights provided: